 A successful wellness champion is a certified staff person at the school who has strong leadership potential, can effectively utilize data to inform decisions, is organized, responsive, has good follow through and has the capacity to build support for the program within the school and community.
 It is also important that your wellness champion(s) be passionate about health and have a strong commitment to improving the wellness of staff and students within the school.
 The wellness champion will also be responsible for overseeing the implementation of the curriculum.

 It is our goal to involve as many schools as possible.
 Therefore, schools that were awarded another Building Healthy Communities program (Step Up for School Wellness, Elementary school program), or previously implemented Project Healthy Schools, are not eligible to receive this award.
 We do, however, encourage middle schools in the same district as a school that already has Project Healthy Schools to apply.
+You can check this list to see if your school has already received a BHC program.

 No. Our goal is to include schools with a variety of experience related to wellness programs and grants.
 Schools that already have a wellness team and/or participate in other programs, such as Fuel Up to Play 60, are encouraged to apply, as well as those that have not been involved in wellness programs or grants.